3 Idiots: Casting

 The casting of the lead actors was considered to be "complex", according to Hirani.
-He thought of many actors playing the lead roles, and also went on a six-month audition across the country.
-But, had thought of established actors playing the roles, since the film had two looks and the actors needed experience.
+He thought of many actors playing the lead roles and also went on a six-month audition across the country, during which newcomers like Rajkummar Rao, Jacqueline Fernandez, Amruta Khanvilkar, Jitendra Joshi, Gurmeet Chaudhary and Pulkit Samrat also had auditioned.
+Rohan Mapuskar, one of the casting directors, revealed that Khanvilkar was originally finalised for the role of Pia, and even her payment was discussed.
+Meanwhile, Joshi was selected for Raju's role before the casting decisions were changed.
+However, Hirani thought of established actors playing the roles, since the film had two looks and the actors needed experience.
 He had plans for Shah Rukh Khan playing the lead character, Ranchoddas Chanchad.
-Hirani tried to rope Khan after the latter, exited from the director's debut venture Munna Bhai M.B.B.S.
-(2003), for the titular role Munna Bhai, which was later essayed by Sanjay Dutt.
+Hirani tried to rope Khan after the latter exited from the titular role Munna Bhai in the director's debut venture Munna Bhai M.B.B.S.
+(2003), which was later essayed by Sanjay Dutt.
 However, Khan refused being a part of the film due to his prior commitments.
-He approached Ranbir Kapoor, then, a relatively newcomer, to play the lead role, but he opposed his part in the film.
-However, he agreed to play Varun Sahastrabuddhe having a short cameo in the film.

-Aamir Khan was later finalized to play the lead role.
+Ranbir Kapoor, then a relative newcomer, also declined the lead role, but agreed to a short cameo as Varun Sahastrabuddhe.
+Hrithik Roshan also turned down the character.
+Aamir Khan was later finalised to play the lead role.

 R. Madhavan and Sharman Joshi were also finalised for the other two leads – Farhan and Raju.
-Originally, the roles initially went to John Abraham and Saif Ali Khan, but the actors rejected the film due to date issues, and Arshad Warsi who also collaborated with Hirani in the two films, in Munnai Bhai film series, despite being auditioned, could not take up the role.
-Before R. Madhavan was cast, Bangalore-based Rajeev Ravindranathan shot for his character for two months before his scenes were removed in favor of casting a "known face".
+Originally, the roles initially went to John Abraham and Saif Ali Khan, but the actors rejected the film due to date issues.
+Arshad Warsi, who also collaborated with Hirani in the two Munnai Bhai films, auditioned but could not take up the role.
+Before R. Madhavan was cast, Bangalore-based Rajeev Ravindranathan shot for his character for two months before his scenes were removed in favour of casting a "known face".
 Ravindranathan later played a college senior.

-On being questioned about casting older actors, to play college students as the main lead, Hirani said in an interview to Rediff, stating that "the actors chosen have that quality which he wanted for the film apart from the body language, mannerisms and innocence portrayed on-screen".
+On being questioned about casting older actors to play the titular college students, Hirani said in an interview to Rediff that "the actors chosen have that quality which he wanted for the film apart from the body language, mannerisms and innocence portrayed on-screen".